francisco-prestamo/prolog-interpreter/README.md

 This part of the interpreter takes charge of defining and creating unifiers, as well as providing ways of applying unifiers to an expression.

-It has a UnifierBuilder, which is a paralell AST visitor, and builds unifiers by recursively unifying two ASTs, for example, if it ever reaches the point of unifying a variable node with a numeric literal node, the resulting unifier would have this assignment.
+It has a UnifierBuilder, which is a parallel AST visitor, and builds unifiers by recursively unifying two ASTs, for example, if it ever reaches the point of unifying a variable node with a numeric literal node, the resulting unifier would have this assignment.

 It has a Resolver, which, given a unifier, is able to resolve an expression, for example, if we apply unifier `{A = 3}` to the AST resulting from `A + A`, we'd get `3 + 3`.